nuelsitanggang/nuelsitanggang.github.io/_posts/2021-01-17-exhausted.md

 III
 ---
 I can't help but thinking about this every single day.
-There are times that my heart gets tender, then I remind myself that is useless and pointless.
+There are times that my heart gets tender, then I remind myself that it is useless and pointless.
 She's not going back and she's not thinking about me either.
 When I was grieving, she already found a new boyfriend in less than two weeks.
 She changes her heart so quick as if nothing happened before.
 One day she told me I was the love of her life and then suddenly I'm just an old acquaintance from school.<br/>

 It's my fault anyway.
 It's my fault that I fell in love.
 It's my fault that I deluded myself into thinking that I'm special.
 Never was, never will.
 It's my fault that I trust her.
 I should not have listened to her.
 It was all a lie.
 It was all a big lie.
 I was only served as a rebound.<br/>